tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 : A cryptographic hash of the `ECHConfig` structure from which the ECH key was obtained, i.e., from the first byte of "version" to the end of the structure.
-This hash is computed using the hash function associated with `cipher_suite`, i.e., the corresponding HPKE KDF algorithm hash.
+This hash is computed using the hash function associated with `cipher_suite`, i.e., the hash function underlying the HPKE HKDF variant.

 enc
 : The HPKE encapsulated key, used by servers to decrypt the corresponding